without Internet Explorer,

 The main course is often rhythmically, though happier, Testament-al, or at least thinner yet more mobile Xentrix, mostly up-tempo with a root of optimism growing above ground to be stepped over - it’d be absurd if you tripped on it because you didn’t see it.
 Speed detonates here and there without mindless atrocity, like in the wordless “Within” and final puzzle piece “Nazi Hunter”, but this seven-songer’s moral majority is pretty content careening like the San Francisco sleigh ride that it is.
 Like the lp’s spirit, musicianship is tight, crisp and fairly bassy even if the rhythmic abstraction isn’t all that abstract, and guitarist Eduardo seems to know his fretboard better than his waffle iron, always a plus.
 Their fairly aggressive backing vocals sometimes boast a debut Death Angel force, yelling out in opener “Time Bomb” and “Warning”’s kinda goofy, spoken word-ish forum.

 There are, of course, minuses.
-Songs like “And Still You Can’t See” and “Brain Wash” demote the festivities with characterless demeanors bands like Horde of Torment, Wrath, and Viking live with, that emanation of instructional league metal that stands out like a fresh, fight-lost black eye.
-Luis's shouty, hardcore-strung vocals (see: “Razor in your Back”, “Warning” – blech!) can (and do) wash these tracks more amateurish and unrefined than deserved, shamefully much like the entourage of sour-tasting thrash demos that gave my mailman a hernia in the early ‘90s.
+Songs like “And Still You Can’t See” and “Brain Wash” demote the festivities with characterless demeanors bands like Horde of Torment, Wrath, and post-debut Viking live with, that emanation of instructional league metal that stands out like a fresh, fight-lost black eye.
+Luis's shouty, hardcore-strung vocals (see: “Razor in Your Back”, “Warning” – blech!) can (and do) wash these tracks more amateurish and unrefined than deserved, shamefully much like the entourage of sour-tasting thrash demos that gave my mailman a hernia in the early ‘90s.
 C’mon guys, couldn’t Luis have taken a hike?

 Shadow of a Time to Be leaves me kinda…whatever.
 Wasn’t missed prior to finding it and won’t be missed by many who haven’t heard it (unless you’ve heard very little tech-thrash).